DivyanshiSrivastava/reccurent-filter-networks/README.md

 ```

 **Required Arguments:**
-* *genome_size*: A standard file that records the chromosome sizes for each chromosome in the genome of interest.
+* *genome_sizes*: A standard file that records the chromosome sizes for each chromosome in the genome of interest.
 * *blacklist*: A standard BED format blacklist file.
 Blacklist files for the human hg38 and hg37 genomes can be found here: https://sites.google.com/site/anshulkundaje/projects/blacklists.
 Blacklist files for other commonly used genome annotations are here: https://github.com/Boyle-Lab/Blacklist/tree/master/lists
 * *fa*: The complete fasta file for the genome of interest.
 * *peaks*: File containing ChIP-seq peaks in the multiGPS events format.
 Each row records one ChIP-seq peak.